Explore Montgomery from This Hotel in Prattville

 - First White House of the Confederacy (10 miles)

-This historic landmark, built in 1818, was the home of Jefferson Davis throughout much of his time as President of the Confederacy during the Civil War.
+This historic landmark was the home of Jefferson Davis for much of his stint as President of the Confederacy during the Civil War.
 The museum is now home to the world's largest collection of Confederate artifacts, and tours are available daily.

 Phone: +1 (334) 242-1861